valuphic/Logrido/docs/usage-guide.md

 1. Open the Logrido extension panel.
 2. Enable `Render Bezier Handles`.
 3. Click `Apply` to render bezier handles on your current design.

+#### Simplify and duplicate your logo
+This option is for merging every overlapping anchor point and automatically duplicating your selected object or logo.
+Select to enable the option.

 ### 2. Version 2.0.0 Features